 Maybe you want personal lockers, standing desks, ergonomic chairs or phone booths.
 This flexible model gives you the freedom to outfit your workspace in your vision, and the ability to fully customise the environment to the needs of your employees.
 Under this modular approach, you can pick and choose everything from furniture to layout and design, creating a space tailored to your growth plan and people.

 And while office furnishings may seem a minor consideration, a workspace that fully accommodates the needs of your staff will make them more productive and engaged.
 For example, by providing workspaces designed specifically for team projects, you can directly increase staff collaboration.
+Collaboration can have benefits for wellbeing at work, with those who collaborate being up to 17% more satisfied in their work culture.
 Or by installing sound cushioning in certain areas, you can better enable employees to concentrate on solo tasks in a quiet space.

 Not only do new services like Qubes offer greater flexibility, they also encourage cross-business collaboration.
 Rather than each business in an office building being siloed from the next, even if they share the same floor, they can now form part of a business community that shares successes and builds professional relationships.
 While privacy is always an option, for those that want to connect with their peers, new platforms enable them to do so.

 And with knowledge being shared more easily, businesses can grow together, network with each other, and launch new initiatives that benefit the community at large.
 This can impact everything from operational efficiency to productivity and wellbeing at work.
 At the same time, it creates an atmosphere that welcomes people into the workspace.
+89% of coworking space members felt happier since joining a coworking space.
 It’s no longer a place of rigid boundaries, but one that is truly collaborative as well as supporting business individually.